 Venables, 27, said he was "genuinely ashamed" of the offences.

 His solicitor said Venables had vowed to turn his life around and "never go back" once released from prison again.

-James Bulger's mother, Denise Fergus, said the two-year sentence was "simply not enough".'No excuse'
+James Bulger's mother, Denise Fergus, said the two-year sentence was "simply not enough".

 A statement read outside the Old Bailey by her spokesman, Mr Johnson, said: "Once again we have had to sit through proceedings where justice has not been done.

 "These were very serious offences and two years is simply not enough to meet the gravity of what this person did."